 (1) Commercial building design.

-(2) Building– we are not builders/General Contractors.
+(2) Building/Construction – we are not builders/General Contractors.
 We do not build homes.
 We design and prepare construction/permit ready plans.

-(4) Engineering– AD&D does not do engineering in-house.
-We sub out the engineering to Kastner Engineering.
-When it is complete, the client receives an email from Kastner Engineering with a pay link or a pdf invoice.
+(4) Engineering – Armistead Design, Inc. does not do engineering in-house.
+We typically work with Kastner Engineering and Beachside Engineering.
+When the plans is complete, the client receives an email from engineer with a pay link or a pdf invoice.
 However, we can work with any engineer you or your builder chooses.

-(5) Truss design– the truss plan and engineering is not done in house.
+(5) Truss design – the truss plan and engineering is not done in house.
 Your truss design plan is done by the truss company of your choice.
 The fee the truss company charges for their design is often included in the total cost of the trusses.
 You will discuss this directly with them.
 We will help facilitate the process and answer any questions you may have.

-(6) HVAC Duct layouts and Energy Calcs.- These are typically done by your builder or HVAC sub-contractor.
-However, AD&D can provide them at the client’s request for an additional fee.
+(6) HVAC Duct layouts and Energy Calcs. – These are typically done by your builder or HVAC sub-contractor.
+However, ADI can provide them at the client’s request for an additional fee.

-(7) Product approval paperwork– The product approval paperwork that the county will require for your window’s wind speed rating (for example) will typically be handled by your builder.
+(7) Product approval paperwork – The product approval paperwork that the county will require for your window’s wind speed rating (for example) will typically be handled by your builder.
 If you intend to be an owner-builder, we can tell you where to obtain the paperwork you need.